geewasbmwuhembawikvscach/how-to-work-with-people-to-create-things/README.md

 How can I use these tools?
 * The good news is it takes only three minutes (3 min) to learn about the main tool.
 * The other good news is that as you gain experience with the tools, you will be come more and more powerful in using them.

+## Tools ##
+To create the best of all possible worlds, humans need to do things, together, that don't make the world worse.

+Why do humans do things?
+* According to the Fogg < https://www.behaviormodel.org/> model, humans do things when there is motivation, ability, and a prompt.

+Why aren't humans already doing all the things that result in the best of all possible worlds?
+* Applying the Fogg model, the solution is to generate the right motivation, develop the right abilities, and surface the right prompts.

+If the best of all possible worlds is one where I am not hungry,

+It is not always To do things that make the world better, it helps if more than one human contributes.   understand why the world isn't already in the desired state.
+To do things that are high-leverage, and that avoid making the world worse for other humans, it's necessary for humans to do the things

+Conversation
+*